HRLupa/TheGreatGuess/README.md

 ## If you get an error or an unexpected behavior during the execution

 Please open an issue by submitting a picture of what happened while adding the most relevants details you think might have activated the error.

+# *It is important that you know not to criticize the code format used in this project*